appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-firestore.md

   <dt><b>Project ID</b></dt>
   <dd>

 The unique identifier for your Firestore project, accessible in your Firebase project's **Project Settings**.
+For more information, see [Understand Firebase projects](https://firebase.google.com/docs/projects/learn-more#project-id).

   </dd>

   <dt><b>Service account credentials</b></dt>
   <dd>

 A string of credentials generated on Firebase that is used to authenticate your queries.
-You can generate these credentials from your Firebase projects **Project Settings** page under **Service Accounts**.
+You can generate these credentials from your Firebase project's **Project Settings** page under **Service Accounts**.
 Open the downloaded file and copy-paste its entire contents into the **Service account credentials** field in your Appsmith datasource configuration.
+For

   </dd>
 </dl>